 All of Wyndham's businesses have both domestic and international operations.
-About 25% of the company's revenues come from outside the US.
+However, more than 75% of the company's revenues come from the US.

 Sales and Marketing

 While the hospitality industry targets both business and leisure travelers, most of Wyndham's customers come from the leisure market.
 Wyndham markets its properties through several marketing channels including direct mail, email, telemarketing, online distribution channels, brochures, magazines, and travel agencies.
 Additionally, it promotes its offerings to owners of resorts and vacation homes through trade shows.
 Wyndham spent $172 million on advertising and promotions in fiscal 2015.

 During fiscal 2015 Wyndham's revenue increased by 5% to $5.54 billion compared to $5.28 billion in fiscal 2014.
 The company's net income increased by 16% to $612 million in fiscal 2015 compared to $529.00 million in fiscal 2014.
 Wyndham ended fiscal 2015 with $991 million in cash on hand compared to $984.00 million in fiscal 2014.